Remembering the Old Ways. Rekindling the Sacred Connection

 Core Values

 Preservation Through Story: We record, honor, and share ancestral teachings and oral traditions.
-This work is not entertainment; it is ceremony, survival, and legacy.
+This work is not entertainment; it is ceremony, a means of survival, and a legacy.

 Listening Before Speaking: We prioritize deep listening to elders, the land, and ancestral stories before taking any action.
 We move slowly and with respect, only sharing what has been given with permission.